legendu-net/blog/misc/content/2024/01/tips-on-wash-sale/tips-on-wash-sale.markdown

 Status: published
 Date: 2024-01-15 01:11:58
-Modified: 2024-01-15 01:21:33
+Modified: 2024-01-15 01:26:16
 Author: Benjamin Du
 Slug: tips-on-wash-sale
 Title: Tips on Wash Sale
 Category: Investment
-Tags: Investment, wash sale, IRS, tax
+Tags: Investment, wash sale, IRS, tax, quant, trading

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

-## Some Ways to Avoid Wash Sales
+## Some Tips on Tax Consequences of Wash Sales

 1. Avoid buying the same stock / security in Dec and Jan (next year).